Memorials & Donations

 Donations

-Gifts or donations of books or other materials are accepted with the understanding that they may be used or disposed of as the library determines is appropriate.
+Donations of books or other circulating materials are accepted with the understanding that they may be used or disposed of as the library determines is appropriate.
 Determining "appropriate" means using the same criteria set forth in this policy for the purchase of library materials.
-Gifts that are not added to the collection will be given to the Friends of the Paola Free Library for resale.
+Items that are not added to the collection may be given to the Friends of the Paola Free Library for resale, offered to other libraries, or placed on our free shelf.

 If requested, the library will supply a letter listing the number of items donated.
-The library may not provide (prohibited by law) an appraisal of the items for the donor (for tax purposes).
+The library is prohibited by law from providing an appraisal of the items for the donor.

 Gifts of items other than materials or money not covered by written policies shall be considered by the Director and the Library Board.